i2bc/ORFmine/docs/orfmine_overview.md

-Recent studies attribute a new role to the noncoding genome in the production of novel peptides.
+RECENT studies attribute a new role to the noncoding genome in the production of novel peptides.
 The widespread transcription of noncoding regions and the pervasive translation of the resulting RNAs offer a vast reservoir of novel peptides to the organisms.